dineshmk594/pdf_classify/README.md

 To classify the pdf as digital or scanned.

 # Output
-1 - digital pdf
+1 - digital pdf.
-0 - scanned pdf
+0 - scanned pdf.